jianghaizhu/JuliaLig/HowToAddALigature.md

 First you need to build the font on your machine.

-How to rebuild the font
+How to build the font
 ==============================

 You need to have Python 2.7+, with the [fonttools](https://github.com/fonttools/fonttools) module installed, as well as [Adobe Font Development Kit](https://github.com/adobe-type-tools/afdko) for OpenType.